 Pongal is one of the most popular Hindu harvest festivals in Tamilnadu, the southern part of India.
 It is observed intrinsically in the month of Thai, i.e. January/February which falls near to the notable Hindu festival- Lohri each year.
-In 2020, the Pongal dates are from January 15th to January 18th.
-Out of the four days; Thai Pongal carries major significance which would be on 16th January.
+In 2022, the 4 days of Pongal observes from January 13th to January 16th.
+Out of the four days; Thai Pongal carries major significance which falls on Friday, 14 January 2022.
 Pongal is celebrated for four days during the starting of the holiest month, according to the Tamil solar calendar.

 In south India; this month is also known as the month of weddings.
 The word 'Pongal' in Tamil Nadu reveals "to boil", therefore this auspicious day is dedicated to giving thanks to nature for her productivity.
 Pongal is solemnized in the season when crops like sugarcane, rice, turmeric, etc. are reaped in the farmlands.
-They also worship to the God of light Sun for rich agricultural crops.
-People believe that Pongal brings good wishes, wealth, peace and prosperity.
-The types of Pongal are:
+They also worship the God of light Sun for rich agricultural crops.
+People believe that Pongal brings good wishes, wealth, peace, and prosperity.

 The major event on this day is performed where rice is boiled along with milk in a pottery pot tied with a turmeric plant on clay stoves outside of the house.
 This mixture is prepared by the females of the house for offering it to Sun God in the morning time.
 In many places, women gather at a specific location to perform this traditional ritual.
 After the rice is cooked; it is offered to Lord Sun along with sticks of sugarcane, coconuts, and bananas.